 Spending limits are approved on an individual basis in accordance with the policy 2.02 on Authority to Approval Financial Documents.
 Single transactions exceeding $5,000 should be submitted to the Contracts and Purchasing Department for processing.
 Whenever practical, the Contracts and Purchasing Department solicits competitive bids on all single procurements over $5,000.
 Purchasing cards may not be used for personal items or for any reason that is not directly related to the cardholder's professional relationship with the University, including, but not limited to, air or rail tickets, food and beverages, personal items, electronic equipment, appliances, furniture, luggage, traffic fines, gifts, club dues, travel insurance (other than rental cars), in-room movies, personal entertainment, airline clubs, baby-sitting fees, clothes, personal automobile repairs, alcoholic beverages, flowers, catering services, and personal services.

 Cardholders are required to maintain records and original, itemized receipts of all transactions.
-The monthly credit card statement with all original, itemized receipts attached must be sent to the Finance Office by the 15th of the following month.
+The monthly credit card statement with all original, itemized receipts attached must be sent to the Finance Office by the 10th of the following month.
 If a receipt is missing, a written explanation detailing the nature and reason for the charge is required, Unit administrators are responsible for assuring that the goods and services were received, that appropriate procedures were followed, that appropriate documentation has been provided, and that applicable University policies and Federal regulations, including those on travel expenses, were followed.
 The Finance office will retain the documentation in accordance with the document retention policy.